griffio/griffio.github.io/knowledgebase.md

 Process : Business team members working on creating a product that happens to be implemented in Software with developers

-ORM - when application controls data - effectively moving Stored Procedures in Java
+ORM - when application controls data - effectively moving Stored Procedures into Java

-Stored Procs - database program - can change scheme and expose data
+Stored Procs - database program compiled - can change schema and expose data

 #### HTTP

 401 Unauthorized, 403 Forbidden, 200 OK, 201 Created, 202 Accepted

-All Businesses are understanding they exist in a marketplace where developing software is increasingly dominate.
-First contact will be through mobile app.
-Agility is determined by how directly engaged the business is in creating software

-Hypervisor allows multiple guest operating systems to run on a single system at the same time by virtualisation of the hardware

-Be an ambassador for the customer inside your company, enabled to solve the problem on their behalf

-Github is not a resume - its just source control that you can share with anyone.
-If you have created/configured/documented something for your own reference you may as well share it with everyone that comes across it

-Guava Library dependency published in an open source framework is problematic in that it is so widely installed at clients how to ensure that versions don’t clash
-Client may have latest version and some methods deprecated in version depended in Open Source Library.
-Your application can only use one version.
-Open Source Library may not get updated frequently

 #### Release Management